Embedding principle of homogeneous neural network for classification problem: Related work

 \section{Related work}

 Our work builds upon and contributes to several lines of research concerning neural network optimization, implicit bias, network structure, and optimality conditions.

-\paragraph{Optimization dynamics and implicit bias in homogeneous networks} A significant body of research investigates the implicit bias of gradient-based optimization in neural networks.
-Seminal work by \citet{soudry2018implicit} showed that for linear logistic regression on separable data, gradient descent (GD) converges in direction to the $L_2$-max-margin solution.
+\paragraph{Optimization dynamics and implicit bias} A significant body of research investigates the implicit bias of gradient-based optimization in neural networks.
+Seminal work by \citet{soudry2018implicit} showed that for linear logistic regression on separable data, gradient descent (GD) converges in direction to the $L^2$-max-margin solution.
 This finding was extended to various settings, including stochastic GD \citep{nacson2019stochastic}, and generalized to deep linear networks \citep{ji2018gradient}.
-For non-linear homogeneous neural networks (e.g., ReLU networks without biases), studies confirm that GD/GF with exponential-tailed losses also typically steer parameters towards margin maximization, often causing parameter norms to diverge \citep{lyu2019gradient, ji2020directional, nacson2019lexicographic, wei2019regularization}.
+For non-linear homogeneous neural networks (e.g., ReLU networks without biases), studies confirm that GD/GF with exponential-tailed losses also typically steer parameters towards margin maximization \citep{lyu2019gradient, ji2020directional, nacson2019lexicographic, wei2019regularization}.
 The resulting solutions are frequently characterized as KKT points of an associated max-margin problem \citep{gunasekar2018characterizing, nacson2019stochastic}.

-These analyses primarily focus on the dynamics within a single, fixed-width network, with less exploration of how such KKT-characterized solutions relate across networks of varying widths, such as those generated by neuron splitting.
+More recently, this line of inquiry has been extended to analyze the margin in non-homogeneous models \citep{kunin2023asymmetric, cai2023large} and to connect KKT conditions with the phenomenon of benign overfitting \citep{frei2023benign}.
+These analyses, however, primarily focus on the dynamics within a single, fixed-width network, with less exploration of how such KKT-characterized solutions relate across networks of varying widths, such as those generated by neuron splitting.

 \paragraph{Network embedding principles} The idea that smaller network functionalities can be embedded within larger ones has been explored, notably by \citet{zhang2021embedding2} who proposed an ``Embedding Principle.''
-This principle demonstrates how a smaller network's loss landscape can be isometrically embedded into a larger one's via specific parameter transformations (e.g., neuron replication or weight scaling), offering insights into optimization and generalization in overparameterized models.
-While such general embedding principles primarily focus on preserving the overall loss landscape or global network function, their specific application to the mapping of KKT points within max-margin classification settings, or to the detailed embedding of entire optimization trajectories, especially under conditions where parameter norms diverge, remains a less developed area warranting further investigation.
+This concept is related to foundational ideas on hierarchical structures and singularities in the parameter space \citep{fukumizu2000local}, as well as more recent work exploring symmetries, such as permutation invariance, that connect different global minima \citep{simsek2021geometry}.
+While general embedding principles focus on preserving the loss landscape, their specific application to the mapping of KKT points within max-margin settings, or to the detailed embedding of entire optimization trajectories, especially where parameter norms diverge, remains a less developed area warranting further investigation.

 \paragraph{KKT conditions in optimization and machine learning} The KKT conditions \citep{kuhn1951nonlinear} are fundamental for constrained optimization, extending to non-smooth problems via tools like the Clarke subdifferential \citep{clarke1975generalized} (Definition~\ref{def:kkt}), and famously characterizing SVM solutions \citep{cortes1995support}.
 In deep learning, KKT conditions are crucial for theoretically characterizing network solutions.
 As highlighted, they are pivotal in understanding the implicit bias of GD towards max-margin solutions in homogeneous networks \citep{gunasekar2018characterizing, nacson2019convergence}.
 These studies analyze KKT points of a specific minimum-norm, maximum-margin problem (like $P_\Phi$ in Definition~\ref{def:P_phi}) for a given network.
 While this establishes the nature of solutions within a fixed architecture, the structural relationship and potential embedding of these KKT points when transitioning between networks of different widths remains a complementary and important area of study.